officialadithya/covidCyberTeam/README.md

 The methodology that this bundle uses is as follows:

   While two devices are close to each other for a certain time, each device will send a code to all other devices that it is close to.
 Each device will keep track of the codes that it has sent and the codes it has received.
 Then, when a device is diagnosed with COVID-19, it will stop sending codes and will direct all other devices it has sent codes to in the past to stop as well.
-Ideally, the codes are completely independed from the devices that send or receive them, to preserve privacy.
+Ideally, the codes are completely independent from the devices that send or receive them, to preserve privacy.

   The methodology was inspired by the following video: https://www.youtube.com/watch?v=D__UaR5MQao